 There are two generations of Essiac Tea formulas.
 The first generation “original” Essiac Tea formula consists of four herbs.
 From the years of 1922 to 1967 the original formula was your best option for Essiac Tea.
 However, ever since 1967, the second generation “advanced” eight herb Essiac Tea formula became the best choice.
 The enhanced eight herb formula was developed through extensive research done in Cambridge Massachusetts from 1959-1967 by Rene Caisse and Dr. Charles Brusch.
 The book “The Essiac Report” by Richard Thomas chronicles the entire history of the two Essiac Tea formulas.
 It features documents and photographs that clearly show the advanced eight herb formula to be the most effective formula available.

 MYTH #2.
 The Original Canadian Trademarked Formula is The Best Formula.

 Their warning falsely implies that the original formula must be the best formula, otherwise, why would they be issuing a warning against not using it?
-This ploy misleads people into considering only the trademark when purchasing essiac tea and is designed to scare people away from the better choice, which is the eight herb formula.
+This marketing ploy misleads people into considering only the trademark when purchasing Essiac Tea and is designed to scare people away from the better choice, which is the eight herb formula.
 If you read their warning carefully you will notice they use clever wording to confuse you.
-Their warning states that all other essiac tea providers are counterfeit and making false claims “...if they tell you they are selling the Original Essiac from Canada.”
-They conveniently leave out the fact that companies with the eight herb formula actually try to DISTANCE themselves from the inferior four herb formula and have no desire to sell it.
-Unfortunately, in the absence of this knowledge, the consumer is left with the impression that all others are desperately trying to link to the original formula so it must the best, when in fact, the exact opposite opposite is often true.
+Their warning states that all other Essiac Tea providers are counterfeit and making false claims “...if they tell you they are selling the Original Essiac from Canada.”
+They conveniently leave out the fact that companies with the eight herb formula actually try to separate themselves from the inferior four herb formula and have no desire to sell it!
+Unfortunately, in the absence of this knowledge, the consumer is left with the impression that all others are desperately trying to link to the original formula so it must the best, when in fact, the exact opposite is usually true.

 MYTH #4.
 You Don’t Need Powdered Herbs.